Trump demands admissions overhaul and influence over academics at Columbia University

 In a notice to the student body Thursday, Columbia officials said agents with the Department of Homeland Security searched two additional university residences with a warrant Thursday evening.
 No one was arrested or detained, according to the university's interim president, Katrina Armstrong, who said she was "heartbroken" by the news.

+The university said in a statement that it is reviewing the Trump administration's letter, adding, “We are committed at all times to advancing our mission, supporting our students, and addressing all forms of discrimination and hatred on our campus.”

-The university did not immediately respond to a message seeking comment on the Trump administration’s letter, which drew immediate backlash from faculty members and free speech groups.
+The letter drew immediate backlash from faculty members and free speech groups.

 “Half of this stuff you can’t just do and the other half is insane,” said Joseph Howley, a professor of classics at Columbia.
 “If the federal government can show up and demand a university department be shut down or restructured, then we don’t have universities in this country.”